vincentklaiber/dotfiles/README.md

 Restart the computer and live happily ever after.

 ## Reset
-This is a checklist of things to do before reseting the disk.
+This is a checklist of things to do before resetting the disk.

 1. Export `Transmit.app` favorites to Dropbox.
 2. Check all GIT repositories for uncommitted changes.